-Even though Argentina is a glamorous country with a penchant for couture, luxury brands are no longer finding this market lucrative.
-French luxury giant Louis Vuitton is the latest label to flee from Argentinean shores, following Cartier, Emporio Armani, Salvatore Ferragamo, Escada, Calvin Klein and Yves Saint Laurent.
-Ermenegildo Zegna has downsized while Ralph Lauren has temporarily shut shop.
+Even though Argentina is a glamorous country with a penchant for couture, luxury brands no longer find this market lucrative.
+French luxury giant Louis Vuitton is the latest label to flee from Argentinean shores, following Cartier, Emporio Armani, Salvatore Ferragamo, Escada, Calvin Klein, and Yves Saint Laurent.
+Ermenegildo Zegna has downsized while Ralph Lauren has temporarily shut the shop.
 A host of reasons are being held responsible for this, a clampdown of imports being the most dominant one.
-Foreign exchange controls, unpredictable policy making, an unwritten limit on dollar purchases for Argentines heading overseas as well as high rate of inflation are other contributing factors.
+Foreign exchange controls, unpredictable policymaking, an unwritten limit on dollar purchases for Argentines heading overseas, and a high rate of inflation are other contributing factors.

 [image used for representation only]

 Since Argentina defaulted on an approximate $100 billion debt in 2001, they have been cut off from international credit.
-But Enrique Meyer, tourism minister, remains unfazed with these developments and is more concerned about performance of Argentine brands overseas.
+But Enrique Meyer, tourism minister, remains unfazed with these developments and is more concerned about Argentine brands’ performance overseas.